Relations among higher Whitehead maps: Introduction

+where $\rho$ is the attaching map of the top cell in $S^{d_1}\times S^{d_2}$ and $\nabla$ is the fold map.
 The Whitehead product equips the homotopy groups of $Y$ with the structure of a graded quasi-Lie algebra.
 Motivated by the Jacobi identity for Lie algebras, Blakers and Massey \cite{BlakersMasseyJacobiconjecture}, and Samelson \cite{Samelson1953ACB} independently conjectured the Jacobi identity as a relation among Whitehead products.
 Let $f_i \in \pi_{d_i}(Y)$ for $i=1,2,3$, where $d_i \geqslant 2$.
 Then

 This relation was established by several authors in the mid 1950s, using a variety of methods.
 Notably, the proof of Massey and Uehara \cite{Ma-Ue57} is algebraic in nature, and is one of the first applications of the triple Massey product, while the proof of Nakaoka and Toda \cite{Na-To54} uses a geometric approach considering relative homotopy theory.